jgm/cmarkpdf/README.md

     ./cmarkpdf --smart -o output.pdf input.txt

-Note that paths to fonts are hardcoded and may need to be adjusted if your system puts fonts in a different place or has different fonts.
+Note that for now, paths to fonts are hardcoded in `src/pdf.c` and may need to be adjusted if your system puts fonts in a different place or has different fonts.

 Roadmap
 -------